clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 This is probably meant as an `Undead` shield, but be careful; a dead body still has living parts on it like cells and bacteria.
 You probably wouldn't want pass this barrier over the corpse of your friends if you want an easy resurrection.

 #### 3. Living matter?
 This sounds like `ForceCage`, but without the spell protection.
-You can protect yourself against arrows and charging enemies, but nor can you shoot out.
+You can protect yourself against arrows and charging enemies, but you cannot shoot out.
 You might just be trapped inside while enemies outside could target you with spells (or teleport inside).

 #### 4. Spell effects passing through?
-This is more ambiguous than `AMF`.
+This one is hard.
 The wording of `passing through` is strange - as D&D spell movement is discrete - but presumably any spell effects that crosses the boundary would probably fail to have that effect on the inside, kind of like `AMF` - but this does not specify that it functions like `AMF`.

 In fact it only says the effect itself, it does not limit spells being cast inside, or targetting from the outside.
 In this case it's actually the inverse of `FC`; spells can actually traverse the boundary, just effects can not.
 A caster could step 1ft out of the cube, cast fireball inside, remain undamaged while the inside would be a closed fire chamber.

-This of course raises a lot more questions, but these will be ignored.
+This of course raises a lot more questions, but read on first.
 #### 5. Nothing?
 All matter, light, magical effects, spell effects, other forces.
 This is a real cage.
 You can't hear or see anything from the outside, and can relax in your (very visible) Sensory Deprivation tank that is _omniphobic_.
 Bad guys could just move it with `Telekineses`, drop this cube on top of a lava pool, and then just wait for it to expire.
 It's not like anyone inside would know.